swarm-press/swarm-ath-main/README.md

 # 🎉 Plan for Catalyst Swarm After TownHall 🎉

 ## Context 🌎

-The Catalyst Swarm After TownHall is a weekly event that provides a platform for members of the Cardano community to continue their discussions and connect with each other in breakout rooms.
-To promote this event, we need to plan an online event announcement that highlights the benefits of attending and encourages participation in this important weekly gathering.
+The Catalyst Swarm After TownHall is a weekly event that takes place every Wednesday after the Project Catalyst weekly townhall.
+This event provides a platform for members of the Cardano community to continue their discussions and connect with each other in breakout rooms.

+These breakout rooms are managed to provide a safe space for networking, feedback, ideation, and several other debates.
+This enables community members to collaborate and brainstorm on various proposals, share their experiences, and receive valuable feedback on their projects.

+Overall, the Catalyst Swarm After TownHall is a valuable resource for members of the Cardano and Catalyst communities to engage with one another and continue to move the ecosystem forward.

+To promote this event, we need to plan the announcement that highlights the benefits of attending and encourages participation in this important weekly gathering.

 ## Workflow 📜
 Here's the workflow we'll follow: